Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Method

 \section{Method}

-From \cref{tab:generalization}, we identify that Eulerian Self-Distillation (ESD; \citet{boffi2025}) is guided by the marginal velocity under a relaxed time condition.
-It can make random initialization feasible, reducing the need for preconditioners.
-However, ESD exhibits large gradient norms on high-dimensional data, which destabilizes training.
+From \cref{tab:generalization}, we identify that Eulerian Self-Distillation~\citep[ESD;][]{boffi2025} uses marginal velocity under a relaxed time condition.
+This can make random initialization feasible and reduce reliance on preconditioners.
+However, ESD exhibits large gradient norms on high-dimensional data, destabilizing training.

 Since ESD is not intended to explicitly address the training stability of existing consistency models, we build on the consistency-based formulation of \citet{alignyourflow} and reformulate self-distillation to be compatible with these models.
 This reformulation is designed to improve training stability and reproducibility.

-We further show that this formulation can be seamlessly combined with classifier-free guidance, yielding additional performance gains.
-We call this approach \textbf{\textit{improved Self-Distillation (iSD)}}.
+We further show that this can be seamlessly combined with classifier-free guidance, yielding additional performance gains.
+We call this approach \textit{improved Self-Distillation (iSD)}.